 4. Your furnace or air conditioner is always running

 Does it seem like no matter what you set your thermostat to that your furnace or air conditioner is always running?
 This can indicate that there is poor insulation in your home and the cool air in the summer or warm air in the winter is not staying inside of your house.
-Also, having your heating and cooling system constantly running leads to very poor energy efficiency and uncomfortable temperatures in your home.
+Also, having your heating and cooling system constantly running leads to very poor energy efficiency leading to higher energy bills and uncomfortable temperatures in your home.

 Ready for a home energy audit?